Sydney-Informatics-Hub/training.artemis.python/_episodes/02-SimpleMethods.md

 ~~~
 {: .python}

-Submitting this python script on PBS is acheived below.
-Notice here we are using 4 seperate nodes in the pbs script.
-This amount aligns with the 4 np flag (number of processes), so each process its seperate and executed on different nodes on Artemis.
+If you want to submit this python script on Artemis, the PBS script is below.
+Notice here we are requesting 4 seperate nodes in the PBS script.
+This amount aligns with the ```-np 4``` flag (number of processes), so each process is seperate and executed on different nodes on Artemis.
 ~~~
 #!/bin/bash